Yankees vs. Phillies MLB Betting Odds, Trends & Prediction

 New York Yankees DFS Spin

-Yankees second baseman Gleyber Torres reached base 3 times in his team’s 8-2 win over the Red Sox on Sunday night.
-In that contest, Torres went 1 for 3 with a single, 2 RBIs, a run scored, and 2 walks.
-For the season, the 6’1” right-handed hitter is batting .237 with 10 homers, 41 RBIs, 4 stolen bases, and an OPS of .681 across 417 plate appearances.
-Torres is hitting .351 over the past 15 days, making him worthy of DFS consideration on Monday.
+Newly acquired Yankees third baseman Jazz Chisholm Jr. had a big day at the plate in his club’s 14-4 win over the Phillies on Monday night.
+In that contest, the former Marlin went 2 for 4 with 2 homers, 3 RBIs, 2 runs scored, and a walk.
+In 440 plate appearances this season, Chisholm is batting .251 with 15 homers, 53 RBIs, 23 stolen bases, and an OPS of .745.
+Jazz Chisolm is batting .275 in road games this season, making him worthy of DFS consideration in Philly on Tuesday.

 Philadelphia Phillies DFS Spin

-Phillies designated hitter Kyle Schwarber provided all of his team’s offense in their 4-3 loss to the Guardians on Sunday.
-In that contest, the left-handed hitter from Middletown, Ohio went 2 for 4 with 2 homers, 3 RBIs, 2 runs scored, and a walk.
-Across 435 plate appearances this year, Schwarber is hitting .248 with 22 homers, 63 RBIs, and an OPS of .837.
-The former Cub has 12 homers off of right-handed pitching this season.
-That makes Kyle Schwarber worth a look in most DFS formats against Yankees righty Luis Gil on Monday.
+Phillies center fielder Brandon Marsh drove in half of his team’s runs in their 14-4 loss to the Yankees on Monday night.
+In that game, the left-handed hitter from Buford, GA went 2 for 4 with a homer, 2 RBIs, and a run scored.
+For the season, Marsh is batting .255 with 11 homers, 40 RBIs, and an OPS of .762 across 298 plate appearances.
+The former Angel is batting .275 with an OPS of .841 at home this year.
+That makes Brandon Marsh relevant for DFS purposes at Citizens Bank Park on Tuesday.

 Yankees vs. Phillies MLB Betting Trends